lahmatiy/express-source-fragment/README.md

 app.use('/source-fragment', sourceFragment());

 // - to trigger middleware on *any* request method to *any* path
-//   (not recomended unless server's single purpose is to open files in editor) app.use(sourceFragment());
+//   (not recommended unless server's single purpose is a serving of source fragments) app.use(sourceFragment());
 ```

-After that you can use `GET` requests like `/source-fragment?file=foo/bar.js:2:5:4:12` to get source fragment `foo/bar.js` that starts from line 2 column 5 and ends on line 4 column 12.
+After that you can use `GET` requests like `/source-fragment?file=foo/bar.js:2:5:4:12` to get a source fragment of `foo/bar.js` that starts on line 2 column 5 and ends on line 4 column 12.

 ### Using with webpack-dev-server